dhbrookes/dhbrookes.github.io/README.md

 [2] A. Aghazadeh, H. Nisonoff, O. Ocal, **D. H. Brookes**, Y. Huang, O. O. Koyluoglu, J. Listgarten, and K. Ramchandran.
 Epistatic Net allows the sparse spectral regularization of deep neural networks for inferring fitness functions. *Nat Commun* **12**, 5225 (2021).

 [3] **D. H. Brookes**, A. Busia, C. Fannjiang, K. Murphy, and J. Listgarten.
-A view of Estimation of Distribution Algorithms through the lens of Expectation Maximization.
-Accepted at *The Genetic and Evolutionary Computation Conference*, 2020.
+A view of Estimation of Distribution Algorithms through the lens of Expectation Maximization. *The Genetic and Evolutionary Computation Conference*, 2020.

 [4] **D. H. Brookes**, H. Park, and J. Listgarten.
 Conditioning by adaptive sampling for robust design. *Proceedings of ICML*, 2019. **Selected for a 20 minute oral presentation (< 5% of submissions)**